 Continue reading “Recruiting Volunteers from Non-Technical Professions”

 Storytelling is the magic that turns facts into emotional connections.
 It is a powerful tool to convey messages on your digital properties.
 The church primarily thinks of testimonies when it comes to storytelling.
-Yet some churches are able to use this method in many ways.
-Hearing how Kelvin Co used storytelling at The Oaks Fellowship church inspired me to dig deeper.
 Gathering stories is a great start.
 But how can you most effectively integrate them into an existing church website?
 What purpose do those stories have?
 And how can you get more?

 Continue reading “Integrating Storytelling on your Website”

 The biggest pitfall churches fall into with social media is posting only event announcements.
 Of course you want to let your followers know about your upcoming spaghetti dinner.
 But those kinds of updates is not what it is all about.
 I discuss six types of content you can post to your website, social media, and email newsletters.
 Done well, they should drive traffic and increase engagement.

 Continue reading “Six Social Media Content Types for your Church”

 Cyborgs are science fiction characters that are primarily human, but have robot parts.
 They usually have the emotions of a human, but the physical strength and speed of a machine.
 This is how you need to run your church’s social media campaigns.
 Some aspects need to show the human emotions of the people in your church.
 Other aspects are automated by a computer to allow for better productivity.
 This balance is what your church should strive to achieve.